 all Maths worksheets

-A complete set of official 2017 KS2 SATs maths papers.
-The past papers, answers and marking scheme can be downloaded for free from TheSchoolRun to offer at-home practice for the Y6 tests.
+The official 2018 KS2 SATs maths papers, which can be downloaded for free from TheSchoolRun to offer at-home practice for the Y6 tests.

 How well do you know your coins?
 See if you can complete this tricky puzzle.

 When each of these caterpillars turns into a butterfly the number of spots it has doubles.
 Can you match up these caterpillars with their butterflies?

 This fun two-player game will help your child to practise reading and setting the time.